nanlingyin/HIYO-Encoder/README.md

 - The script currently processes the entire SQuAD v2 training dataset.
 You may want to limit the number of examples for quicker testing.
 - The F1 score is used to evaluate the accuracy of the generated answers.

-This README provides a comprehensive overview of the project's setup, components, and usage.
-Adjust the script and dependencies as needed for your specific requirements.